 - computer graphics and animation

-- community-based artist (in schools, health care settings, nonprofit agencies)
+- community-based art (in schools, health care settings, nonprofit agencies)

 - event production and cultural production